Integrative Health Science Facility Core

 BBFC personnel hold weekly walk-in clinic hours for general consultation to graduate students, postdoctoral fellows, or faculty members on biostatistical or bioinformatics aspects of environmental health science studies.
-Currently the walk-in clinic is open 11am-1pm on every Friday.
+The walk-in clinic is located in room 254 and is open 12:30-2:30pm on Mondays.
 For questions about the walk-in clinic or to schedule an appointment, contact Christine Kantner.

 Amy H. Herring, ScD; Department of Biostatistics

 Eric Bair, PhD; Department of Biostatistics and School of Dentistry

 Michael Love, PhD; Department of Biostatics and Genetics